What Are Kodi’s Biggest Security Issues? And How Can You Avoid Them?By Steph Myers / February 10, 2017 / Tags: Kodi

 There isn’t much to dislike about Kodi.
 The home entertainment platform is free, versatile, slick, and powerful.

 Using Kodi with a VPN is now standard practice to stay safe and private in the face of increasing hacks targeting Kodi users.
 (I personally use NordVPN, which I can recommend as an excellent service with the highest standards of safety and privacy protection.
 And I’ve tried a ton of different VPN providers.
 Nord is a PC Magazine Editor’s Choice for two years running and has a 30-day money-back guarantee.
 Now through Feb.
-28 you can get their winter deal: only $3.29/mo for two years.)
+28 you can get their spring deal: only $3.29/mo for two years.)

 So what are the biggest security issues on Kodi?
 Here’s a rundown of what to be aware of — and take steps to avoid.